Lumin

 If you are not sure what to do, ask your doctor or pharmacist.

-If you take too much (overdose)
+If you take too much LUMIN

-Do this even if there are no signs of discomfort or poisoning.
+You should do this even if there are no signs of discomfort or poisoning.

-If you take too much LUMIN, you may feel drowsy, dizzy and lightheaded, have changes in heart rate (fast, slow or irregular), and/or fainting which could be symptoms of a life-threatening condition known as Torsades de Pointes.
+If you take too much LUMIN, you may feel drowsy, dizzy and lightheaded have changes in heart rate (fast, slow or irregular), and/or fainting which could be symptoms of a life-threatening condition known as Torsades de Pointes.
 You may also have fits and problems breathing.

-Keep LUMIN out of the reach of children.
+Keep LUMIN out of reach of children.

 Children are much more sensitive than adults to medicines such as LUMIN.
 An accidental overdose is especially dangerous.

-Things you must do
+Things you should do

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking LUMIN.